Dance Halls of Brisbane in the twentieth century: Railway Institute

-The Railway Institute in Edward Street above Central Station was another popular venue for dancing.
+The Railway Institute in Edward Street above Central station was another popular venue for dancing.

 South Brisbane Tech

 The South Brisbane Tech or South Brisbane Municipal Library and Technical Institute was built in 1881 to serve as the South Brisbane Post Office.
 It was located between Stanley and Dock Streets.
-A concert hall toward the rear of the building offered balls and dances weekly, operating from 1906-1973.
+A concert hall toward the rear of the building offered balls and dances weekly, operating from 1906 to 1973.
 It now houses the Griffith University Film School.
 It is a heritage listed building.

 Trocadero Dansant

-The Trocadero Dansant opened in 1923 as a high class dance hall in South Brisbane, taking advantage of the popularity for jazz style music particular to the 1920s.
+The Trocadero Dansant opened 1923 as a high class dance hall in South Brisbane, taking advantage of the popularity for jazz style music particular to the 1920s.
 It was situated in Melbourne Street facing the railway terminus.
-It had been designed by architects Hall and Prentice.
+It had been designed by architects Hall & Prentice.
 It featured a painted ceiling, greenery and purple and blue electric lighting.
 A central chandelier, much like an early disco ball, directed light to the corners of the room.
 The dance hall provided 52 alcoves for patrons to rest and socialise, featuring mission oak furniture.
 300 palm trees were used in window boxes and in hallways to provide a tropical effect.
 1200 dancers could be accommodated on the floor which was polished to a high standard.
 It featured an orchestra and offered regular competitions tied to movies as well as beauty pageants.
 Billo Smith was one of the most popular band leaders of the time.

+The grand opening of the Trocadero Dansent was on the 13 May 1923 and an estimated 2,000 people attended.

 The Trocadero closed after World War II, as patrons sought out the new Cloudland dance hall.
 It was demolished in the 1950s to make way for the construction of the rail line connecting South Brisbane station to Roma Street station.
 A sign located in Melbourne Street, South Brisbane records the location of the Hall.

 Selected programs from events at the Trocadero are held in the Fryer Library at the University of Queensland.